-Today, certainly, it is above all numbers, technically crafted through digitisation, that seem to provide the master narrative of control and measurement.
-This fact can be read as the prolongation of a long-term trend in industrial civilisation which the historian John Nef (1964: 24) once dubbed 'the relentlessly growing thirst for quantitative information'.
-By and large, the homo oeconomicus is a producer of measurable action (Foucault 2004b[1978-79]: 272).
-The proliferation of indexes such as performance rankings, developmental indices and productivity benchmarks amply testifies this trend (Strathern 2000; McKenzie 2001; Merry 2011; Burrows 2012; Wouters et al. 2015; Beer 2016).
+Today, certainly, it is above all numbers, technically crafted through digitization, that seem to provide the master narrative of control and measurement.
+This fact can be read as the prolongation of a long-term trend in industrial civilization that the historian John Nef (1964: 24) once dubbed 'the relentlessly growing thirst for quantitative information'.
+By and large, the homo oeconomicus is a producer of measurable action (Foucault, 2004b[1978-1979]: 272).
+The proliferation of indexes such as performance rankings, developmental indices and productivity benchmarks amply testifies to this trend (Beer, 2016; Burrows, 2012; McKenzie, 2001; Merry, 2011; Strathern, 2000; Wouters et al., 2015).
 For instance, as observed by Miller and Power (2013), numerical estimates of financial returns and risk assessments play an increasing role in activities ranging from manufacturing, through healthcare, to education.
 Increasingly, measures appear as metrics we must live by - and stick to.
 These strangely flexible-yet-draconian measures have attracted the attention of scholars because of their apparently endless applicability, but also their discretionary nature as well as undesirable outcomes, including for instance surveillance and vulnerability to manipulation.

 However, a global history of measures cannot be reduced to a mere history of quantification.
-Certainly, we can easily visualise measures as metrics.
+Certainly, we can easily visualize measures as metrics.
 Yet we should not overlook the fact that, essentially, a measure is a ratio, a relation.
-The sociology of quantification has explained how, in the act of measurement, heterogeneous beings are made comparable through a work of selection and abstraction of their properties so as to make them transferable across different domains (Desrosières 2008; Espeland & Stevens 2008; Stark 2009; Saetnan, Lomell & Hammer 2010; Thévenot 2015).
-In the 19th century, it had already been remarked by Peirce (1931[1857-1866] C.P.1, §1.275) that the activity of measurement is, essentially, of the same nature as the activity of classification.
+The sociology of quantification has explained how, in the act of measurement, heterogeneous beings are made comparable through a work of selection and abstraction of their properties so as to make them transferable across different domains (Desrosières, 2008; Espeland and Stevens, 2008; Saetnan et al., 2010; Stark, 2009; Thévenot, 2015).
+In the 19th century, it had already been remarked by Peirce (1931[1857-1866] CP1, § 1.275) that the activity of measurement is, essentially, of the same nature as the activity of classification.
 For Peirce, computation itself is always classificatory - that is, inherently judgemental.
-For his part, in The Genealogy of Morality Nietzsche argued that thinking integrally coincides with an act of creating and conferring value to ideas through incessant measure-making.^{vi} Indeed, thinking and measuring share the fact of producing 'commensurate' relations.
+For his part, in The Genealogy of Morality Nietzsche (1994[1887]) argued that thinking integrally coincides with an act of creating and conferring value to ideas through incessant measure-making.5 Indeed, thinking and measuring share the fact of producing 'commensurate' relations.